North Vancouver Island Things to Do

 The world’s second-largest burl (formerly the largest) was cut from the base of a 351-year-old Sitka Spruce tree in 1976.
 This burl weighs an estimated 22 tons and measures 13.7 meters in circumference.

 At the time of its discovery, it was the largest burl.
-It was later displaced from its position by a discovery in 2005.
+A 2005 discovery later displaced it from its position.

-It's located in a not-so-blatant area in the town centre and protected by trees, bushes and a structure (in an abandoned parking lot).
+It's located in a not-so-blatant area in the town centre and is protected by trees, bushes, and a structure (in an abandoned parking lot).

 Please note the signpost near the burl hasn’t been updated and still says “the world’s largest burl.”